 A Celebration of Harvard Artists

 An extraordinary night of performances featuring an ensemble of accomplished Harvard alumni, faculty and student artists under the direction of Tony Award-winning director Diane Paulus '88.
-Join us for an evening of dance, music, spoken word, drama and film honoring the talents cultivated at Harvard and their continuing journeys.
-Sold out.
-Some tickets will be available at Sanders Theatre the evening of the performance at 7:30 pm, one hour prior to curtain time.
-First come, first served.
+It was a wonderful an evening of dance, music, spoken word, drama and film honoring the talents cultivated at Harvard and their continuing journeys.
+Read "A Star Turn for Harvard Artists" in the Harvard Gazette.

 Performing Musical Difference: Rhythms of Unity

-Wake up the Plaza with body percussion and music of the Silk Road Ensemble, performed by students in Music 194: Performing Musical Difference.
+Students in Music 194: Performing Musical Difference woke up the Plaza with body percussion and music of the Silk Road Ensemble.
 Drawing on traditional Middle Eastern rhythms, this collaboration with Professor Kay Kaufman Shelemay and Shane Shanahan, Silk Road Ensemble percussionist, transcends cultural boundaries to build a musical community.

 In the Beginning... the ARTS FIRST Creation Story (sort of)